Mack95-debug/NBA-Analytics-and-Predictions-2010-2021/README.md

 # Take Away
-This deployment is to show the relation between both teams and players across a decade of play, to hopefully give a little insight on how the game has changed over the years, i.e., Evolution of 3 Point attempts and percentages by Teams and Players for example.
+I created this deployment to show the relation between both teams and players across a decade of play, to hopefully give a little insight on how the game has changed over the years, i.e., Evolution of 3 Point attempts and percentages by Teams and Players for example.